CampusPrint Frequently Asked Questions

 When is CampusPrint coming my way?

-The Division of Administration is the pilot group for the rollout, beginning with the departments that moved as a result of the VU/VUMC separation.
+The Division of Administration was the pilot group for the rollout, beginning with the departments that moved as a result of the VU/VUMC separation.
 As existing multi-function devices reach the end of their respective leases, additional departments will enter into the program.
-If your department would like to learn more about CampusPrint, please contact the CampusPrint team at email@example.com.
+Due to the size and complexity of our fleet, understand that this is a multi-year project.
+If your department would like to learn more about CampusPrint, please contact the CampusPrint team at firstname.lastname@example.org.

 What happens to my old printer?